-A website feedback tool allows developers and business owners to discover what consumers like and dislike about the customer experience on their websites.
-These tools can also reveal bug issues that might deter customers at checkout or at any other point in the shopping experience in order to provide a seamless customer experience from start to finish.
+A website feedback tool allows developers and business owners to discover what consumers like and dislike about the customer experience on their website.
+Website feedback tools can also reveal bug issues that might deter customers at checkout or at any other point in the shopping experience in order to provide a seamless customer experience from start to finish.

 Acquiring this vital feedback has become much more accessible to enterprises of all sizes, considering the widespread availability of digital website feedback tools to aid with collecting and analyzing feedback.
 Some even come with handy integration tools to assist in collaborating with colleagues and stakeholders.
 Analyzing and managing feedback is a technical process that can be nearly impossible to condense into actionable insights without the help of digital tools.

 If you have a brand new startup or you have been in business for several years, user feedback is imperative to online business success.
 Most consumers view brands more positively if they actively seek out and implement changes according to customer feedback, while a frustrating user experience on a website causes up to two thirds of consumers to have a negative opinion of the brand overall.

 In this article, we’ll go over key aspects related to using a website feedback tool.
 Here are the key sections of article that you will learn about related to website feedback tools:

 - Why it’s important that companies collect website feedback